floodmodel/G2D/README.md

  - The manuals and sample data were updated.

 O 2021.06
- - Minor bug in the calculation using GPU was fixed
+ - Minor bug in the calculation using GPU was fixed.
  - The feature of printing the time series of simulation results for defined cells was added.
  - The manuals and sample data were updated.